Xinjiang – September 5-12 and 22-30.

 Emin Minaret.
 This splendid Afghan-style structure was built in 1777 by a Turpan general.
 Its bowling pin shape is decorated with a dozen brick motifs like flowers and waves.
 It is not possible to climb the minaret.

 Around Turpan are many archaeological sites, only practically reached by a customized day tour.
-Most are underwhelming as the most interesting finds are all in museums: Astana Graves, Kerez Wells (museum to the Central Asian-style system of underground aqueducts), Aydingkul Lake (muddy, salt-encrusted but the second lowest lake in the world), Jiaohe Ruins (one of the world’s largest, oldest and best preserved ancient cities, impressive in scale rather than detail), Tuyoq (traditional Uighur village), Khocho Ruins (the Uighur capital from 850-11th century, a few walls and Buddhist monastery still standing), and Bezeklik Caves (nice location but caves empty; one of its distinctive murals was cut out of the rock face by German archaeologists in 1905).
+Most are underwhelming as the most interesting finds are all in museums: Astana Graves, Kerez Wells (museum to the Central Asian-style system of underground aqueducts), Aydingkul Lake (muddy, salt-encrusted but the second lowest lake in the world), Jiaohe Ruins (one of the world’s largest, oldest and best preserved ancient cities, impressive in scale rather than detail), Tuyoq (traditional Uighur village), Khocho Ruins (the Uighur capital from the 850-11th century, a few walls and Buddhist monastery still standing), and Bezeklik Caves (nice location but caves empty; one of its distinctive murals were cut out of the rock face by German archaeologists in 1905).
 The Flaming Mountains sounded nice but were a long way away.

 The temperature at 13:00 was 31°C with 10% humidity.
 It is a hot place.
 I took the bus 2½ hours north to Urumqi and the temperature was 10° lower.
 Snow-capped mountains rose above the low haze.
 The road followed a muddy braided river through a canyon surrounded by desolate rocky mountains.